FedericoPorras/ParcialTopicosBuscaminas/readme.txt

 minesweeper -> gamestate
 configs -> gamestate
 main -> all
+UPDATE THIS

 TO ASK
-- files .h
+- files .h .a -> .a necessary, include them
-- link directories (build options)
+- files with no only-type-register.
+TODO: Save the whole strucure
+- time vars are too long, it's normal? -> YES, time() works with that, avoid compiling risks